 Falcons' Devonta Freeman: Remains in concussion protocol

-Head coach Dan Quinn said Wednesday that he hopes Freeman will emerge from the concussion protocol by the end of the week, Kelsey Conway of the Falcons' official site reports.
+Head coach Dan Quinn said Sunday that Freeman is still in the concussion protocol, Vaughn McClure of ESPN.com reports.

-Freeman kicked off the preseason slate with a 15-yard touchdown reception last Thursday in Miami, but during Sunday's practice, he suffered a concussion.
-Although the running back was held out of practice again Wednesday, Quinn is of the belief that Freeman's head injury won't be "a long-term issue," according to Vaughn McClure of ESPN.com.
-No matter, Freeman has already been ruled out of Sunday's exhibition in Pittsburgh, paving the way for Tevin Coleman and Terron Ward to lead the backfield.
+Lingering concussion symptoms throw Freeman's ability to practice this week up in the air.
+Fortunately, the Falcons don't play a meaningful game for three weeks, so he has plenty of time to recover.
+In the interim, the offense has continued to feature two running backs (Tevin Coleman and Terron Ward) with the starting unit.
+As a result, Coleman cannot be considered a bell-cow back during Freeman's absence.

 More News